Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 [Route("about-us/{id? : int}")]
 ```

-id: int <-- id will definately must be am int ( data types: string,decimal,float and other)
+id: int <-- id will definately must be an int ( other data types: string,decimal,float and other)

 2. in Routing constraints you can define the Length -->